TheMulhima/HollowKnight.DebugMod/Example of Adding into Debug/README.md

                 AddStuffToDebug();
             };
 ```
 3. In the `AddStuffToDebug` function, add the code to make stuff appear in Debug.
-This needs to be a different function, or else mod will fail to load if debug is present.

 # How to add KeyBinds
 1) Construct a public class that has a `public static` function for each of the keys you wanna add.
 These functions must be annotated with `[BindableMethod(name = "name", category = "cat")]`.